appacademy/jump-start/jumpstart-files/part3/enumerables_readings.md

 ### Code Blocks

-Code blocks used with `Array` and `Range` `Enumerable` methods use a single argument, but code blocks used with `Hash` `Enumerable` methods use two arguments: one for keys and 1 for values.
+Code blocks used with `Array` and `Range` `Enumerable` methods use a single argument, but code blocks used with `Hash` `Enumerable` methods use two arguments: one for keys and one for values.

   ```ruby
     [1, 2, 3].select { |el| ... }          # ==> single argument in code block